 Yes.
-A person who is a member of the same household as the program participant may also use the ACP program.
-Adult cohabitants or dependents over age 18 must also complete an ACP application.
+Any person who lives in the same household as a program participant may also use the ACP program.
+All household members over age 18 must also complete an ACP application to receive ACP services.

-Four years.
-Prior to your expiration date, the ACP will send a renewal application participants must complete and return if they wish to continue in the program.
+Four years, unless otherwise cancelled or withdrawn from the program.
+Prior to the expiration date the ACP will send a renewal packet to participants to complete and return if they wish to enroll for another four years.

 Can an ACP participant be cancelled from the program?

-- Provides false or incorrect information on their application to the ACP.
+- Providing false or incorrect information on an ACP application

-- Fails to notify the ACP of a change in physical address or phone number within ten (10) days.
+- Does not notify the ACP in writing of a change in residential or mailing address, or telephone number within ten days.

-- Fails to notify the ACP of a name change within thirty (30) days.
+- Does not notify the ACP of a legal name change within 30 days.

-- Mail is returned to ACP as non-deliverable.
+- Mail forwarded to the participant is returned to ACP as non-deliverable.

-- Fails to renew their application prior to the expiration date.
+- Do not submit a renal application at least 30 days prior to the expiration date.

 - No longer wants to be in the program and requests to be withdrawn.